samiuljoy/mount-android/Readme.md

 * libmtp9
 * libstdc++6
 * fuse
+* libnotify-bin(for notifying the user that android has been mounted/unmounted)

 Note: If you're on debian, you can install jmtpfs with;

 ```sh
 apt install jmtpfs
 ```